YanziNetworks/reg-prune/README.md

 automatically turned on whenver the script detects that it is run in interactive mode.

+## Environment Variables

+The behaviour of this script can also be controlled through environment variables.
+Command-line [options](#command-line-options) always have precedence over the value of environment variables.
+The script recognises environment variables starting with the prefix `REGPRUNE_`.
+The rest of the variable name is formed using the name of the matching long option, where dashes have been replaced by underscores.
+So, for example, to specify the URL of the remote registry to operate against, you could set the environment variable `REGPRUNE_REGISTRY` instead of using the command-line option `--registry`.

 ## Docker

 This utility also comes as a Docker [image][reg-prune] so that it can run from a